-• Permission to use images of all staff who work at the school is sought on a regular basis.
+Permission to use images of all staff who work at the school is sought on a regular basis.
+Staff can refuse permission at any time.

-11.3 Publishing Pupils' Images and Work
+11.3 Publishing Pupils' Images & Work

 On a child's entry to the school, all parents/guardians will be asked to give permission to use their child's photos in the following ways: